-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-☑ Preliminary Proxy Statement

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- □ Definitive Proxy Statement

-- □ Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check all boxes that apply): \boxtimes No fee required.

-□ Fee paid previously with preliminary materials.

-□ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+Filed by a Party other than the Registrant Check the appropriate box: ☐ Preliminary Proxy Statement ☐ Confidential for Use of the Commission Only (as normitted by Pule 14a ((a)(2)) ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☐ Definitive Proves Statement ☑ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to §240.14a-12 Great Lakes Dredge & Dock Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): ☑ No fee required. ☐ Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11